Configuration of points and strings

+as the Lie subalgebra of $End(\HT_{-w} \EA)$ generated by the subspace in (\ref{esp}) we obtain a Lie algebra intrinsically associated to every point $\EA$ in an appropriate non-empty Zariski open subset of $\JUEO$. \\

-of $End(\HT_{-w} \EA)$.
-In other words, {\it a priori} static finite set of points is turned into a dynamic object.
+Heuristically, the above considerations imply that {\it a priori} static finite set of points is turned into a dynamic object.
 The dynamics manifests itself in a variation of the decomposition (\ref{HT-w}) with respect to the ``hidden" variable $[\alpha]$.
 The variation itself is governed by the decomposition $(\ref{Ddec})$.
 In particular, we see that our classical observable, a function $t \in \HB^0 \EA$, acquires now the status of a system of linear operators and while the multiplication operators $D(t)$ are obviously commuting the Lie subalgebra of $End(\HT_{-w} \EA)$ generated by the operators in (\ref{esp}), in general, is not abelian.
 All this indicates that our ``hidden" parameter $[\alpha]$ is capable of detecting ``quantum" properties of the configuration $Z_e$. \\

 Until now we have been discussing the situation on the fibre of $\JUEO$ over a point $[e]$ in $\RUEP$.
 What happens when we vary $[e]$?
 First of all the rings $\HOZ$ fit together to form the locally free sheaf $p_{\RUE \ast} \OO_{\ZDO}$, the direct image of $\OO_{\ZDO}$ under the morphism $p_{\RUE}$ in (\ref{pue}).
 So to generalize our results we need to consider the pullback $\PIPO$ of $p_{{\RUE} \ast} \OO_{\ZDO}$ via the projection $\pi_{\RUE}$ in (\ref{pi}).
 We can now state the sheaf version of our discussion. \begin{thm} \begin{enumerate} \item[1)] There is a distinguished nonempty Zariski open subset $\JBBU$ of $\JUEO$ and an integer $w(\RUE) \geq 1$ such that the sheaf $\PIPO \otimes \OO_{\JBBU}$ admits a distinguished direct sum decomposition